hossainrabbi/afc-champions-teams/README.md

 -   There are names of 50 teams.
 -   Clicking on the Explore button will show the details of the team.
--   Here is the name of the team, sounded, country name, sport type, gender.
+-   Here is the name of the team, founded, country name, sport type, gender.
 -   If the gender is a male then the male will show the picture of the team Otherwise the female shows the picture of the team

 ### AFC Champions Teams: [Live Preview](https://afc-champions-teams.netlify.app/)